pullpreview/action/README.md

 # PullPreview Action

-This action allows you to automatically deploy your pull requests on preview environments, synchronized with every push.
+Automatic **preview environments**, synchronized on every code change.

+* For Product Owners: Interact with a new feature as it's built, give valuable feedback earlier, reduce wasted development time.
+* For Developers: Show your work in progress, find bugs early, deliver the right feature.

+## Trigger deployments directly from your Pull Requests

+Once installed in your repository, this action is triggered any time a change is made to Pull Requests labelled with the `pullpreview` label, or one of the *always-on* branches.

-It will:
+Once triggered it will:

-1. Check out your code
+1. Check out the repository code
 2. Provision a cheap AWS Lightsail instance, with docker and docker-compose set up
-3. Continuously deploy selected Pull Requests and Branches, using the specified docker-compose file
+3. Continuously deploy selected Pull Requests and Branches, using the specified docker-compose file(s)
 4. Report the preview instance URL in the GitHub UI

 It is designed to be the **no-nonsense** alternative to services that require